 A boardwalk trail is the perfect way to walk leisurely to places that are totally inaccessible.
 It also allows for very easy walks since they are mostly flat and well maintained.
 Usually situated above ponds, marshes or bogs, a boardwalk trail lets you feel completely immersed in a park, its environment and its own ecosystem.
 The majority of these parks are marshy and filled with tons of potential for wildlife spotting.

-Get outside and enjoy the warm weather at one of these stunning parks:
+Get outside and enjoy the warm weather at one of these stunning trails:

 Location: Milton, Ontario